 Where is it all going?
 Not where you think it is going but where it is actually going.

-A straightforward but effective way to track your money is to use the Japanese method of Kakeibo.
+A straightforward but effective way to track your money is using the Japanese Kakeibo method.

-The Kakeibo method of budgeting is all about tracking what comes in and goes out.
+The Kakeibo budgeting method is about tracking what comes in and goes out.